schuchert/wikispaces/pages/CustomJunit4RunnerJUnit4_4.md

 {% endhighlight %}

 When this test is executed either:
-* All tests are ignored if the environment variable// **ExecuteIntegrationTests**// is defined
+* All tests are ignored if the environment variable**ExecuteIntegrationTests** is defined
-* All tests are executed if the environment variable// **ExecuteIntegrationTests**// is not defined
+* All tests are executed if the environment variable**ExecuteIntegrationTests** is not defined

 To get integration tests to execute, simply add -DExecuteIntegrationTests to the command-line when running the JVM.
 ### The Code